-If you love the North, then this is the website for you.
-Written in the North of England by Northern writers, Northern Soul is a celebration of culture and enterprise, from theatre, music, authors and art to heritage, small businesses, food and leading figures, as well as everything in-between.
+If you love the North, this is the website for you.
+Written in the North of England, Northern Soul is a celebration of culture and enterprise, from theatre, music, authors and art to heritage, small businesses, food and leading figures, as well as everything in-between.

 We talk to the people who work, rest and play in the North of England and scour the region for interesting stories, histories, ambitions and events.
 Want to read a carefully crafted article about an oddball museum or go behind the scenes of a leading institution?
 You can find that here.
 Fancy checking out an interview with a major Northern personality or discovering the inside track on a new initiative?
 Look no further.
 Like looking at lovely pictures of Northern goodness?
 We have them.